 Keep It In Humid Environments

-Money trees don’t require a lot of fertiliser.
-Be careful not to over-fertilize your money tree, as it can cause the planet to die slowly.
-They generally only require fertilisation two or three times a year–if at all (Bonsai Money trees will need to be fertilised).
+The fertiliser requirements for money trees are rather low.
+You need to be careful not to over-fertilize your money tree because doing so can hasten the demise of the earth.
+In most cases, they only require fertilisation two or three times per calendar year, if at all (Bonsai Money trees will need to be fertilised).

 Re-Pot It As Needed

 In order to protect the roots of your money tree from being damaged as it gets bigger, you will need to repot it at regular intervals.
 It is essential to have the knowledge that your tree can attain a greater height if it is planted in a larger container, however the growth of the tree will be restricted if it is kept in a smaller container.
 When you repot your tree, make sure to remove any roots that have become dry or dead, and try to avoid giving the plant too much of a vigourous shake when you move it into the new container.

 It will be necessary to prune these plants in order to keep them at their current size; if this is not done, the plants will continue to expand and may even lose their form, growing in unpredictable directions.
 Do not worry if you accidentally cut off too much of the plant when you prune it because money trees tend to re-sprout quite fast after being pruned.
 Additionally, the springtime is the ideal time to prune your plant.

 Yellow Leaves From Overwatering

 When it comes to the care of money trees, giving them the appropriate amount of water is of the utmost significance.
 If you have been over-watering your tree and have noticed that its leaves are beginning to turn yellow or brown, this may be the reason why.
 If you're looking for tree removal services, you’re in the right place!
 Check Tree Amigos!
 To correct this issue, you will need to repot the plant and ensure that the new saucer does not collect any excess water.